ThinkTankShark/MVC-User-Login-Sinatra-Skeleton/README.md

-> **Note**: This branch (master) contains a skeleton with user login, logout authentication and sessions, perfect for creating a _new_ application or challenge.
-If you're looking for an example app built with this skeleton

 ### Purpose
-The Sinatra Skeleton with prebuilt Authentication + Bootstrap 3.0
+The Sinatra Skeleton with prebuilt Authentication + Styling

 1. Provides a foundation for creating a new Sinatra application.
 2. Migration and model exists for User